How to Create Gutenberg Block With ACF Plugin

 How does the Gutenberg Block work with ACF?

 First of all, you need to register a block in PHP instead of React.
-It’s good news for WordPress Developers.
-Then you can create parts of your block from the WP Admin Panel.
+It’s good news for WordPress Developers who aren’t familiar with React.
+But, I’d say you should learn React because core blocks are better in many ways.
+On the other hand, ACF blocks are easier to build and you can create inputs for your block from the WP Admin Panel.

 Benefits of Gutenberg Block with ACF